Melodies for Mums

 - Results show participation in such an intervention can lead to a 41% reduction in symptoms of PND and a recovery in 73% of mothers who take part.

 The project is transformative in terms of how care and support can be delivered to service users.
-Close working with a range of partners – Health Visitors, Children’s Centres and mental health and local family support services enable us to readily identify eligible mothers.
+Close working with a range of partners – Health Visitors, community Midwives, Children’s Centres, GP practices and mental health and local family support services enable us to readily identify eligible mothers.
 Breathe visits baby-weigh clinics, mother and baby groups and health teams.
 Information about the project is shared with professionals and individual mothers, allowing them to self-select as potential candidates.
 Using established clinical screening methods, eligible women are then invited to take part.
 In our first pilot in Lambeth 100 women were engaged and given information about the project; with 28 women identified as eligible and invited to participate in the first programme, hosted at Larkhall Children’s Centre.

 A trained music leader and coordinator lead two hour-long sessions weekly, over 10 weeks with 14 women in each session.
 Sessions typically consist of learning a variety of culturally diverse songs focusing on the women, encouraging bonding with the baby, and engagement with each other.
 Participation is free, making the service available to women of all socio-economic backgrounds, and music/singing provide a culturally inclusive environment for mothers for whom English is not their first language.
 Meeting weekly allows mums to establish structure to their week and have a positive experience to focus on.

 Meeting new people built up my confidence.

 This Lambeth-based programme was the first ever translation from research into practice, making it truly innovative.
 Breathe AHR’s close working relationships with teams across the borough, meant that meaningful partnerships were at the heart of this programme.
 The success of this pilot-service has led to the programme being sought after in other London boroughs are now also seeking to offer the service.
-A new service has now been set up in neighbouring borough of Southwark and further programmes being planned for Lambeth in 2018.
+A new service has now been set up in neighbouring borough of Southwark with further programmes being planned throughout in 2018.